Sonos debuts Beam soundbar with Alexa, Siri, and Google Assistant integration

-Sonos today debuted a new home smart speaker and TV soundbar named Beam that comes with Alexa voice control, and later this year voice control from Apple’s Siri and Google Assistant.
+Sonos today debuted a new home smart speaker and TV soundbar named Beam that comes with Alexa voice control, and later this year will add voice control from Apple’s Siri and Google Assistant.

 Beam hits store shelves around the world July 17 and will retail for $399.
-It comes in black and white and at 25 inches long is 60 percent smaller than the Sonos Playbar soundbar, which retails for $699.
-The speaker has a fabric exterior and touch control top with a five microphone array to improve voice control and echo cancellation
+It comes in black or white and, at 25 inches long, is 60 percent smaller than the Sonos Playbar soundbar, which retails for $699.
+The speaker has a fabric exterior and touch-control top with a five-microphone array to improve voice control and echo cancellation

 The Beam will also include an HDMI port to easily connect the speaker with televisions.
-The news follows regulatory filings Sonos submitted to the FCC in April signaled plans to release a home theater speaker with an HDMI port.
+The news follows regulatory filings Sonos submitted to the FCC in April that signaled plans to release a home theater speaker with an HDMI port.

 Sonos’ ambition to bring all major AI assistants to its sound system and speakers was also on display today at a press conference to debut the Beam.